mateo-tavera/accounting-daily-tasks-api/README.md

 # Accounting Daily Tasks API

 The Accounting Daily Tasks API is a Go application that connects to a MySQL database and provides endpoints to manage daily accounting tasks.
 This API allows CRUD (Create, Read, Update, Delete) operations on a MySQL database to keep track of the tasks, according to the user (manager or technician).
-Within the code, techincians are represented with `tech` and managers with `mgr`
+Within the code, techincians are represented with `tech` and managers with `mgr`, with its corresponding number of identificaiton

 ## Implementation